 To use the analysis, the farmer first obtained images of the entire field from a drone.
 Next, he stitched them to get a 2D map that he uploaded to the Agremo web app.

-Following the same steps for all other analyses, the farmer used the Canopy Cover Analysis in the mid-season to find out which crop density showed a better growth rate.
+Following the same steps for all other analyses, the farmer used the Canopy Cover analysis in the mid-season to find out which crop density showed a better growth rate.
 With a 96% canopy cover, the 12-inches spacing showed better plant health than the 10-inches plot that had only 89% canopy cover.

-The Weed Analysis performed before the third herbicide treatment demonstrated that only 16.39% or 1.49 acres were infested.
+The Weed Detection analysis performed before the third herbicide treatment demonstrated that only 16.39% or 1.49 acres were infested.
 Furthermore, the SMS software allowed the farmer to prepare a prescriptive map depending on infestation intensity.
 He loaded the map to his John Deere tractor to enable variable herbicide spraying of his fields at the exact location of weed infestation.